wso2/docs-open-banking/en/docs/develop/consent-enforcement-executor.md

-The Consent Enforcement executor ensures that the API consumer application is performing an action on a requested resource with the permission of that resource owner.
-In an open banking scenario, the bank customer is the resource owner.
-They need to grant their permission so that the API consumer applications can access their bank details including the resources created on behalf of them.
+The Consent Enforcement executor ensures that the API consumer application is performing an action on the requested resource with the permission of that resource owner.
+In an open banking scenario, the bank customer is the resource owner who grants permission.
+Then, the API consumer applications can access their bank details including the resources created on behalf of the bank customer.
 The given permission or in other words consent is an agreement between the customer and the bank and the API consumer applications must align with this consent agreement.

-Consent Enforcement is the process of validating whether the application is abiding by the above-mentioned consent.
+**Consent Enforcement** is the process of validating whether the application is abiding by the above-mentioned consent.
 This process identifies whether a particular request sent by an API consumer application is valid or not, based on the actions that the application wants to perform on a resource.